Exploring the AI Obedience: Why is Generating a Pure Color Image Harder than CyberPunk?: Violin Benchmark

 \subsection{Datasets}

-To bridge the gap in existing research regarding high-level obedience, we propose the first benchmark specifically designed to assess Level-4: \textbf{VIOLIN} (\textbf{VI}sual \textbf{O}bedience \textbf{L}evel-4 Evaluat\textbf{I}o\textbf{N}).
-Focused on pure color generation, VIOLIN serves as an evaluation tool to push the boundaries of current obedience research.
-The dataset consists of text--image pairs where the ground truth is programmatically synthesized; every pixel maintains the strictly requested values, establishing a deterministic standard that eliminates visual ambiguity.
-To this end, the benchmark is organized into six variations through distinct dimensions:
+To bridge the gap in existing research regarding high-level obedience, we propose the first benchmark specifically designed to assess Level-4 visual obedience: \textbf{Violin} (\textbf{Vi}sual \textbf{o}bedience \textbf{L}evel-4 Evaluat\textbf{i}o\textbf{n}).
+Expanding beyond mere conceptual generation, Violin serves as a rigorous evaluation tool focused on fundamental visual elements, including pure colors, simple geometries, and image masking.
+The dataset consists of text-image pairs where the ground truth is programmatically synthesized.
+Every pixel maintains the strictly requested values, establishing a deterministic standard that eliminates visual ambiguity.
+The benchmark is organized into three tasks as shown in Fig.~\ref{fig-benchmark-display}.

-\textbf{Variation 1: Single Color Block} As the basic scenario, we consider the task where the entire image consists of a single uniform color, using diverse prompt templates to cover various textual expressions.
-To encompass color descriptions at multiple granularities, we adopt hexadecimal color code representations based on the ISCC-NBS system.
+\textbf{Color Purity Variation 1: Single Color Block.} In this basic scenario, the entire image consists of a single uniform color.
+We utilize natural language color names from the ISCC-NBS System (Level 2) to evaluate the model's ability to execute color instructions across various textual expressions.
+By excluding all textures, this variation measures the most fundamental deterministic ability.

-\textbf{Variation 2/3: Multi-Color Block} As an extension of variation 1, we construct multi-color block tasks to evaluate models' ability to handle scenarios with color contrasts.
-Specifically, variation 2 corresponds to two-color blocks (horizontal or vertical split), and variation-3 corresponds to four-color blocks (2×2 grid), as they provide unambiguous spatial partitioning, whereas other configurations such as 3-color blocks introduce spatial layout ambiguity.
+\textbf{Color Purity Variation 2: Double-Color Block.} As an extension of Color Variation 1, we construct double-color block tasks to evaluate the model's ability to handle scenarios with spatial contrast.
+This variation corresponds to two-color blocks with unambiguous spatial partitioning (horizontal or vertical split), utilizing ISCC-NBS Level-2 color names to instruct each region independently.